-During training courses, participants have offered feedback that the simulations greatly enhance the practical side of the courses and allow them to work on developing their skills.
+During training courses, participants have said that the simulations greatly enhance the practical side of the courses and allow them to develop their skills.
 An important element of simulation training is the debriefing after the simulation exercise.
 It enables participants to reflect on their meteorological and decision-making skills used during the simulation.
-In this context using standard meteorological competency frameworks like those offered by WMO-No. 1209 are useful in designing simulation experiences for either training or assessment.
-For example, the regional satellite training course "Baltic+ 2019" implemented Google Forms as the place where students entered their answers to specific tasks during a simulation.
+In this context, standard meteorological competency frameworks such as those offered by the Compendium of WMO Competency Frameworks (WMO-No. 1209) are useful in designing simulation experiences for either training or assessment.
+For example, the regional satellite training course Baltic+ 2019 used Google forms as the place where students entered their answers to specific tasks during a simulation.
 This allowed the facilitators to gather data and follow the progress of more than 20 participants in real time.
-The data was used during the debriefing to show the choices that the students made and provide feedback on the best approaches in communication with customers.
-Debriefing can be targeted at increasing a student's critical reflection skills.
+The data were used during the debriefing to show the choices that the students had made and provide feedback on the best approaches in communication with customers.
+Debriefing can be aimed at increasing a student's critical skills.

-Another aspect that has been discovered is that learning times can be shortened when including simulations in your training programme.
+Another aspect that has been discovered is that learning times can be shortened when including simulations in training programmes.
 Each simulation session can cover many different aspects of the job and, last but not least, online simulations can be used day or night, regardless of the weather conditions outside the window!
-ENAV, the Italian Civil Aviation provider, has revised its training procedures for the initial training of meteorological technicians (MTs) and included simulations at three different levels (Basic, Advanced and Operational).
-The simulators used in all these simulations reproduced the ENAV's operational suite (Figure 2.8) for MTs.
+The Italian Civil Aviation provider (ENAV) has revised its training procedures for the initial training of meteorological technicians (MTs) and has included simulations at three different levels: basic, advanced and operational (Figure 2.8).
+The simulators used in all these simulations reproduced ENAV's operational suite (Figure 2.9) for MTs.
 Different weather conditions were designed to prepare the MTs to face every possible weather scenario.
 After the first course, results were well above expectations, not only because students were fully competent and ready to work under supervision in a short time (4 weeks), but also because all of them showed motivation and engagement during the entire course.